Legally Reviewed By: Robert M. Knowles

 - Do not post about your injuries.
 Similarly, posting anything about your injuries or medical care could give the insurance company too much information to use against you – especially if you are not following your doctor’s orders exactly.

-- Refrain from posting photos, videos or tagging your location.
-Vacations, trips or fun nights out with friends could hurt your claim by showing you can still enjoy life despite your injuries.
+- Refrain from posting photos and videos or tagging your location, especially if they depict physical activity that could contradict your injury claims.
+Vacations, trips, or fun nights out with friends could hurt your claim by showing that you can still enjoy life despite your injuries.

 - Tell your friends and family members not to post anything about you or with you in it for the time being.